oracle-livelabs/security/database/encrypt-data-in-motion-with-tls/tls/tls.md

     <copy>./tls_create_DB_wallet.sh</copy>
     ````

-    You should see 'wallet and certificate creation completed!'
+    You should see 'DB wallet and certificate creation completed!'

 3. Now, you will have the rootCA sign the DB server user certificate.
+This provides validity to the certificate.
+If it is not signed by a public root, or intermediate, certificate authority (CA), or an organization's root, or intermediate, CA, then the certificate may not be trustworthy.

     ````
     <copy>./tls_sign_DB_cert.sh</copy>